yslys/CS839-Notes/CS839_2_paper_notes.md

 		+ When data is first written to an SSD, the cells all start in an erased state so data can be written directly using pages (4KB or 8KB) at a time.
 		+ The SSD controller on the SSD, which manages the flash memory and interfaces with the host system, uses a logical-to-physical mapping system known as logical block addressing (LBA) and that is part of the flash translation layer (FTL).

++ Memory fence (Memory barrier)
+	+ A type of barrier instruction that causes a central processing unit (CPU) or compiler to enforce an ordering constraint on memory operations issued before and after the barrier instruction.
+	+ This typically means that operations issued prior to the barrier are guaranteed to be performed before operations issued after the barrier.

++ Cache block size,

 ### Background knowledge: